PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 the **Microsoft Entra admin center** to create a new application for the C# console application.

-## Run the custom C# application to create DirectLake data model using TOM
+## Run the C# application to create DirectLake dataset using TOM

 In order to set up the C# console application, you must first create a new application.
 Start by navigating to **Microsoft Entra admin center**